 Such tributes were already visible on Tuesday, when the European Union flags outside the European Commission in Brussels were lowered to half-mast in memory of the victims.

-Elsewhere, the Colosseum in Rome blended into a dark sky overnight as the lights that usually illuminate it were switched off, and Geneva’s Jet d’Eau fountain was lit up in the colors of the Union Jack.
+Elsewhere, the Colosseum in Rome blended IGNORE INTO a dark sky overnight as the lights that usually illuminate it were switched off, and Geneva’s Jet d’Eau fountain was lit up in the colors of the Union Jack.